Team Germany

 Sarah Kless

-I work as a media designer and would like to actively support the work of YAQU PACHA because I have been fascinated by aquatic mammals from an early age.
-During my studies of media production, I already realized several projects in this field.
-This interest became even stronger during an internship.
-Since then I have known that this animal world can only survive in the long term if its habitats are protected.
-At YAQU PACHA I have found the opportunity to put this into practice.
+I work as a media designer and would like to actively support the work of YAQU PACHA because I have been fascinated by aquatic mammals since I was a child.
+I already implemented several projects in this area while studying media production.
+An internship further strengthened this interest.
+Since then, I have known that this animal world can only survive in the long term if its habitats are protected.
+At YAQU PACHA, I have found the opportunity to put this into practice.

 Silke Klein

-I am a biologist and now work in the field of risk management.
-I became aware of YAQU PACHA through a friend and because I was convinced by the concept, I am now involved myself by helping out at trade fairs and events.
-I think it's good that YAQU PACHA's projects are not just limited to crowd pleasers like dolphins and that the money is not wasted on a large administrative apparatus here in Germany, but can be used directly on site.
-If my help raises a little bit more, I'll be very pleased.
+I am a biologist, but now work in risk management.
+A friend told me about YAQU PACHA, and I was so impressed by the concept that I decided to get involved myself by helping out at trade fairs and events.
+I think it's great that YAQU PACHA's projects are not limited to crowd favorites like dolphins and that the money is not wasted on a large administrative apparatus here in Germany, but can be used directly on site.
+If my help contributes to raising a little more money for this cause, I am very happy.

 Chantal Pagel